Hyvve-Movement/docs/technical/blockchain-integration.md

 ## Blockchain Architecture

-Hyvve is built on a dual-blockchain architecture:
+Hyvve is built on the Aptos blockchain with integration to the Movement Network:

-### Movement Blockchain
+### Aptos Blockchain Core

-The Movement blockchain serves as the primary layer for:
+The Aptos blockchain serves as the primary layer for:

 - Smart contract execution
 - Token transactions